Laxey Bay

 Laxey Bay (Baie Laksaa) is a coastal feature and Marine Nature Reserve on the east coast of the Isle of Man in the north Irish Sea.
 Geographically it is bounded by Laxey Head (Kione Laksaa) to the north and Clay Head (Kione ny Cleigh) to the south.

+The bay is home to eelgrass Zostera marina which is a highly protected species in Manx law, therefore a large part of the bay is close to potting and anchoring, with fines of £10,000 for infringement.